A Fantastic Tamil Harbour Beneath Under The Sea

 Farmer (Uzhavar):

-Agriculture was important for the life of poompuhar.
-The farmers grown rice, sugar cane, plants and various vegetables using the fertile delta in the Kaveri River.
+Agriculture was important for the life of Poompuhar.
+The farmers grow rice, sugar cane, plants, and various vegetables using the fertile delta of the Kaveri River.

 Performing artists: